brown-band/website/pages/scripts/2021-2022/fall/st-johns.md

 date: 2021-11-13
 ---

 ::script-note[Women’s Soccer.
 Columbia wouldn’t let us play in their stadium.
-Context for this script: on Sunday, 11/07/21, there was both a bomb threat on Brown's campus, and a deer trapped in the entrance to Morriss Lounge. -AF+JF]
+Context for this script: on Sunday, 11/07/21, there was both a bomb threat on Brown’s campus, and a deer trapped in the entrance to Morriss Lounge. -AF+JF]

 ## Halftime